danchoi/fredit/README.md

 instance of it on their computer.
 Just run a `fredit`-enabled instance of your Rails app on a server that your collaborator can access through his or her browser.
 This `fredit`-enabled instance can have its own Rails environment, database, and git branch.
-You can add an authentication gateway and even run the instance as a special chrooted user if you want to make the sandbox more secure.

 ## Install and setup